YesiltasAlper/Siliconizing-Robot/README.md

 ******************************************************************************************************************

 When the marble comes on the conveyor belt,sensor sees and conveyor belt gets slower.
-T

-hen until sensor does not see marble which comes on the conveyor belt,marble is siliconized.
+Then until sensor does not see marble which comes on the conveyor belt,marble is siliconized.

 --> First folder contains PLC and HMI Software of Siliconizing Robot.